-In America in the Gilded Age, Sean Dennis Cashman writes that Edison and Alexander Graham Bell “were, perhaps, the only authentic heroes of the age."
+In America in the Gilded Age, Sean Dennis Cashman writes that Edison, along with Alexander Graham Bell, “were, perhaps, the only authentic heroes of the age."
 Then Cashman adds a little more color to the story, including a few items about Edison that were new to me:

-1. Edison was not without a healthy ego.
-The American humor magazine Puck said: “Edison is the type of man common enough in this country—a smart, persevering, sanguine, ignorant show-off American.
+1. Edison had a healthy ego.
+The American humor magazine Puck wrote: “Edison is the type of man common enough in this country—a smart, persevering, sanguine, ignorant show-off American.
 He can do a great deal and he thinks he can do everything.”

-2. Edison’s first notable invention was the Edison Universal Stock Printer (1871), an automatic machine capable of transmitting 200-300 words per minute and far superior to any in use.
+2. Edison knew what he didn't know.
+His first notable invention was the Edison Universal Stock Printer (1871), an automatic machine capable of transmitting 200-300 words per minute and far superior to any in use.
 With the backing of investors, the 24-year-old set himself up as an independent maker of stock tickers in Newark, New Jersey.
-But Edison knew what he didn’t know.
-He hired English immigrant Charles Batchelor and Swiss immigrant John Kruesi, both of whom had the scientific training Edison lacked.
+Then he hired English immigrant Charles Batchelor and Swiss immigrant John Kruesi, both of whom had the scientific training Edison lacked.
 Edison would conceive, Batchelor would draw, and Kruesi would model.